 relax.
 Do this about 4 times.
 As you breathe in, think about good, soothing energy

 flowing in.
 As you breathe out, breathe out your stress and bad thoughts.

-Allow your mind to focus on 1 body part at a time.
-You will move from the top of your
+Allow your mind to focus on one body part at a time.
+You will slowly move from the

-When you get to your arms, you may relax them 1 at a time or both at the same time.
+When you get to your arms, you may tense and relax them one at a time or both at the

-You may even choose to relax each finger, 1 at a time.
+same time.
+You may even choose to tense and relax each finger, one at a time.

 Move all the way down to your toes using this skill.